Spr19CS210/PA-Drill-Section-Writeups/Drills/README.md

 *IMPORTANT:* The drills are meant to take less than one hour to complete each week.
 If you get stuck, then post a question on piazza right away.
-You can post a question anonymously to your classmates or privately the CS 210 instructors and section leaders.
+You can post a question anonymously to your classmates or privately the to CS 210 instructors and section leaders.

 ### Getting Started with Drills